Bangkok is a city full of colours. It is a haven for everyone.

 Later, when he retired from his services, he decided to start the Thai Silk Company Limited in 1948.
-What is the beauty of this place is, his house which he constructed according to the Thai style is on the banks of a canal.
-Thai style house or Lanna houses are usually raised from the ground so that when it floods, water doesn't enter the house and made of wood.
+The beauty of this place is that his house, which he constructed according to the Thai style, is on the banks of a canal.
+Thai-style homes or Lanna houses are usually raised from the ground so that when it floods, water doesn't enter the house and is made of wood.

-He built a magnificent six mansions together for himself which was in Thai style and brought in little bit of modernization to the structure wherever possible.
+He built a magnificent six mansions together for himself, which was in Thai style, and brought a little bit of modernization to the structure wherever possible.
 He was known for not just starting the silk company but the way it functioned.
-He encouraged weavers to weave at their home and then bring the product to the silk company.
-So opposite his house, across the canal was the weaving society.
+He encouraged weavers to weave at their homes and then bring the product to the silk company.
+So opposite his house, across the canal, was the weaving society.

-So the present day Jim Thompson house is a museum in tribute to what he contributed to Thailand.
-There is a guided tour of the house which is mandatory to take.
+So the present-day Jim Thompson house is a museum in tribute to what he contributed to Thailand.
+There is a guided tour of the place, which is mandatory to take.
 And they take in small groups because the house is now old and cannot take more weight.
 So they speak in a low voice and take people around the house to show his very impressive collectibles.

 Entry fee for Jim Thompson house is 150bhat